digiexe-official/Deadline-Funnel-Review-/README.md

 ### Scale Plan: $199/month
 - Unlimited campaigns, 100,000 leads/month, advanced reporting.
-- Geared toward agencies or highvolume marketers.
+- Geared toward agencies or high-volume marketers.
 -
-All plans include a 14-day free trial no credit card required which is a nice touch.
+All plans include a 14-day free trial; no credit card is required, which is a nice touch.
-Compared to alternatives like Thrive Ultimatum (a onetime $97 WordPress plugin), Deadline Funnel’s recurring cost feels steep.
-But its crossplatform syncing and anticheat tech justify the premium for serious funnels.
+Compared to alternatives like Thrive Ultimatum (a one-time $97 WordPress plugin), Deadline Funnel’s recurring cost feels steep.
+But its cross-platform syncing and anticheat tech justify the premium for serious funnels.

 ## My Experience with Deadline Funnel
 I’ve been tinkering with Deadline Funnel for six months, integrating it into a GitHub-hosted landing page and a ConvertKit email sequence.